waynebat0/titanic/README.md

 # titanic
-ML model trained on Titanic dataset(kaggle)
+ML model which is trained on Titanic dataset(kaggle)